uddhavN/TFLOP/README.md

 # TFLOP
-TFLOP: Table Structure Recognition Framework with Layout Pointer Mechanism
+TFLOP: Table Structure Recognition Framework with Layout Pointer Mechanism optimised for CPU only systems

 # Create a new conda environment with Python 3.9
 conda create -n tflop python=3.9